News flash! Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 The National Minority Supplier Development Council (NMSDC) reports that Fortune 500 companies are spending 98% of their total spend with non-MBE businesses, despite pledging targets of 10% or more.
 As minority-owned business, Risk Cooperative is uniquely qualified to help businesses implement their supplier diversity goals.

 The public good, corporate values, and good business are naturally integrated risk management pillars.
-Few other MBE firms can provide the broad scope of services and complex risk placement capabilities that Risk Cooperative offers.
+Few other firms can provide the broad scope of services and complex risk placement capabilities that Risk Cooperative offers.
 We embrace opportunities to align our talents and expertise with initiatives that increase supplier diversity, serve marginalized communities, and generally support greater diversity, equity access and inclusion.

 Resource Library